Arslan1979/twitter-user-sentiment/README.md

 # twitter-user-sentiment
 Tool for analyzing the sentiment of a twitter users timeline.

+**Usage:**

-To use - add necessary authentication keys for Twitter API.
-Change screen_name variable to be a string that is the target users screen name.
+- Add necessary authentication keys for Twitter API.

+$ python3 twitter.py username

+username is any twitter username